Faux Celebrity Fiction and Influencer Books About the Famous Life

 Then imagine that they have decided to put out a book about their marriage and are heading out on tour.
 How to keep the trouble in paradise under wraps?
 Bring along a longtime female assistant and a new handsome quasi-assistant to monitor the situation.

-Let’s just hope the assistants can stay out of each other’s pants long enough to keep their bosses out of trouble.⁣ This is one of my favorite books like Fix Her Up.
+Let’s just hope the assistants can stay out of each other’s pants long enough to keep their bosses out of trouble.⁣ This is one of my favorite reality tv books like Fix Her Up.

 The favorite Sister and other faux celebrity and influencer books